Gzoref/holbertonschool-low_level_programming/README.md

-General
+- What is the difference between automatic and dynamic allocation
-- What is debugging
+- What is malloc and free and how to use them
-- What are some methods of debugging manually
+- Why and when use malloc
-- How to read the error messages
+- How to use valgrind to check for memory leak